adlnet/xAPI-Spec/xAPI.md

 where a strong trust relationship has been established, and with extreme caution.
 * The LRS MUST ensure that all statements stored have an authority.
 * The authority MUST be an Agent or Group.
+* Authority MUST be an Agent, except in 3-legged OAuth, where it MUST be a Group with two Agents.
-* If the authority is a Group, it MUST contain two Agents which represent an application and user together (3-legged OAuth workflow).
+The two Agents represent an application and user together.
 * The LRS MUST include the user as an Agent as the entire authority if a user connects directly (using HTTP Basic Authentication) or is included as part of a Group.
 * The LRS MAY identify the user with any of the legal identifying properties if